-Inter crushes 2nd-division Benevento to reach last 8
+Inter, Napoli, Fiorentina into Italian Cup quarterfinals

 Candreva also scored a second, in stoppage time, to add to Benevento’s humiliation.

+Sassuolo, which was also without several players through injury, thought it had leveled in the 35th but Manuel Locatelli’s goal was ruled out after video review showed he had handled the ball in the buildup.

+Milik set up Napoli’s second 16 minutes from time, pulling back a pass from Insigne for Fabian Ruiz to all but seal the result.

-FIORENTINA LEAVE IT LATE
+FIORENTINA LEAVES IT LATE

 Federico Chiesa scored two late goals to send Fiorentina through to the quarterfinals of the Italian Cup.